 As a labour provider, and given the scope of our business, we recognise that we may be at risk of human trafficking and modern slavery.
 We have therefore adopted a proactive approach to identify potential threats within our business or via any third party.

-Potential workers are interviewed face-to-face, in person, and their original documentation is viewed as ‘right to work’ checks are carried out.
+Potential workers are interviewed face-to-face, in person, and right to work checks are carried out in line with Home Office guidance – either original documentation seen or using the relevant official Home Office digital check.
 At this time we discuss the individuals’ search for work and ask them how they heard of Ambitions Personnel to establish if they have freely chosen to attend an interview with us.
-Keen to identify any third party exploitation we ask additional questions, where appropriate, regarding the worker's travel to the UK, current accommodation arrangements and any payments they may have been asked to make to a third party to secure work.
+Keen to identify any third-party exploitation we ask additional questions, where appropriate, regarding the worker's travel to the UK, current accommodation arrangements and any payments they may have been asked to make to a third party to secure work.
 When appropriate, workers are asked to provide proof of own, named, bank account to ensure payments are made directly to the individual and not a third party (where this is not possible this is to be escalated/approved by Ambitions’ Manager).
 Throughout this process, our staff have been trained to identify ‘alert flags’ that may indicate that an individual may be subject to exploitation and report these to management as part of our internal process.

 Ambitions Personnel have also taken the following steps to become a Stronger Together Business Partner:

-- Appropriate staff trained in, and sign Recruiter Compliance Principles to show understanding and commitment to prevent exploitation
+Appropriate staff trained in, and sign Recruiter Compliance Principles to show understanding and commitment to preventing exploitation

-- Temporary Workers given presentation and Stronger Together video watched at induction to raise awareness
+Temporary Workers are given the Stronger Together presentation and video at induction to raise awareness

 We are committed to best practice and our staff are trained in operating procedures at the beginning of their employment.
 We have taken steps to minimise the threat of human trafficking and labour exploitation, and staff are given clear channels to report any indicators that may be identified.
 To ensure compliance our operating procedures are internally audited.
 These procedures are also reviewed on an ongoing basis and improved as necessary.